karafka/karafka/README.md

 Karafka allows you to capture everything that happens in your systems in large scale, providing you with a seamless and stable core for consuming, processing and producing data, without having to focus on things that are not your business domain.

-Karafka uses threads to handle many messages at the same time in the same process.
-It does not require Rails but will integrate tightly with Rails to make event processing dead simple.
+Karafka **uses** threads to handle many messages at the same time in the same process.
+It does not require Rails but will integrate tightly with any Ruby on Rails applications to make event processing dead simple.

-- You can integrate Karafka with **any** Ruby-based application.
-- Karafka **is** multi-threaded.
-- Karafka works with Ruby on Rails but it is a **standalone** framework that can work without it.
-- Karafka has a **minimal** set of dependencies, so adding it won't be a huge burden for your already existing applications.
-- Karafka processes can be executed for a **given subset** of consumer groups and/or topics, so you can fine tune it depending on your business logic.

 ## Getting started